ssorenso/f5-openstack-image-prep/README.rst

 Introduction
 ------------

-The standard F5® BIG-IP® Virtual Edition (VE) images available from f5.com must be 'patched' in order to be compatible with OpenStack.
-This repository's contents make it possible to patch and upload F5® VE images into OpenStack Glance.
+The standard F5 BIG-IP Virtual Edition (VE) images available from f5.com must be 'patched' in order to be compatible with OpenStack.
+This repository's contents make it possible to patch and upload F5 VE images into OpenStack Glance.

-The easiest way to patch a VE image for use in OpenStack is to use the F5® Heat template 'patch_upload_ve_image.yaml'.
-Please see the `F5® Heat User Guide <http://f5-openstack-heat.readthedocs.io/en/latest/map_heat-user-guide.html>`_ for instructions.
+The easiest way to patch a VE image for use in OpenStack is to use the F5 Heat template 'patch_upload_ve_image.yaml'.
+Please see the `F5 Heat User Guide <http://f5-openstack-heat.readthedocs.io/en/latest/map_heat-user-guide.html>`_ for instructions.

 For Developers
 --------------